pharmaR/riskassessment/README.md

 - Fission Labs India Pvt Ltd

-### Shiny App Installation
+### Installation
-The App is portable without code modifications and can be pulled from GitHub and run in the local environment by the users.
-User needs to copy the following files/folders to run the application:<br>
+The app is portable without code modifications.
+It can be pulled from GitHub and run in any local environment.

-1. Data
-2. Modules
-3. Reports
-4. Server
-5. UI
-6. Utils
-7. conf
-8. www
-9. app.R
-10. loggit.json
+### Deployment
+To run the application, open the `app.R` file with RStudio and click 'Run App'.

-### After Installation
+### Key features
--Open app.R file with RStudio<br>
--Run the app from RStudio

-Risk assessment application offers a few key features:<br>
-     --An interactive UI platform that allows user to upload list of packages<br>
+- An interactive UI platform that allows users to upload a list of packages to assess

-     --Sidebar panel to select package and version number<br>
+- Sidebar panel to select a package and version number from the list of uploaded packages

-     --The main panel that displays the details and metrics of the selected packages<br> --Comment functionality to leave a comment for individual metrics as well as (overall comment) on the package<br>
+- Set of panels that displays the details and metrics of the selected package

+- Comment functionality leave a comment for individual metrics as well as (overall comment) on the package

-     --Download report functionality to download the package details in html or word doc format
+- Download report functionality to download the package details in html or word doc format

-### R Design
--RStudio as a development environment<br>
--Web Scraping of ‘packages’ details from cran<br>
--RiskMetrics package to get the metrics

 ### License
 The MIT License (MIT)<br>